timarney/redux-trackjs-logger/README.md

 4. Redux Dev Tools replay the actions recreate the state to the point where the error happened for debugging

 #How
 When an error is thrown it is captured by TrackJS.
-The users actions up to the error point **get logged to JSON file on the production server**.
+The users actions up to the error point **get logged to a JSON file on the production server**.
 The error in TrackJS **references the log file** which can be downloaded and imported into a local environment via Redux Dev Tools.

-1. Grab the file
+1. Dowload the reported file
-2. Import via the Redux Dev Tools to get back to the error state
+2. Import via the Redux Dev Tools
+3. The actions are automatically replayed to get back to the error state
-3. Replay the actions
+4. Debug

 #Setup
 1. Update index.html enter your TrackJS token